 "Yes.
 I'm sure that's what he meant," I say, "Writ in Water—the lack of permanence."

 Alex rises to his feet, still looking at the stone.
 "But also, water never goes away.
 It is permanent.
 It just takes different forms at different times.
 We're drinking the same water today that ol' Keats was drinking, and ol' Caius way before him.
-It might mean that his name won't last, but it might mean that he's never gone, just turning from water to vapor to ice and on back, you know."
+It might mean his name won't last, but it might mean he's never gone, just turning from water to vapor to ice and on back, you know."

 "Do you think he meant it that way?"
 I ask.
 I can't believe I am asking Alex for his insight into Keats, but I'm happy to cede the lonely high ground of knowing what he doesn't for the unexpected pleasure of hearing a true insight.